100 prisoners problem

 The 100 prisoners problem is a mathematical problem in probability theory and combinatorics.
 In this problem, 100 numbered prisoners must find their own numbers in one of 100 drawers in order to survive.
-The rules state that each prisoner may open only 50 drawers and cannot communicate with other prisoners.
+The rules state that each prisoner may open only 50 drawers and cannot communicate with other prisoners after the first prisoner enters to look in the drawers.
+If all 100 prisoners manage to find their own numbers, they all survive, but if even one prisoner can't find their number, they all die.
 At first glance, the situation appears hopeless, but a clever strategy offers the prisoners a realistic chance of survival.

-Danish computer scientist Peter Bro Miltersen first proposed the problem in 2003.
+Anna Gál and Peter Bro Miltersen first proposed the problem in 2003.

 Problem

 The 100 prisoners problem has different renditions in the literature.
 The following version is by Philippe Flajolet and Robert Sedgewick: